pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 Unless otherwise stated, all methods will die if there is an error.

-### face()

-    use Font::FreeType;
-    use Font::FreeType::Face;
-    my Font::FreeType $freetype .= new;
-    my Font::FreeType::Face $face = $freetype.face('Vera.ttf');

-If your font is scalable (i.e., not a bit-mapped font) then set the size and resolution you want to see it at, for example 24pt at 100dpi:

-    $face.set-char-size(24, 24, 100, 100);

-Return a [Font::FreeType::Face](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Face) object representing a font face from the specified file or Blob.

-The :index option specifies which face to load from the file.
-It defaults to 0, and since most fonts only contain one face it rarely needs to be provided.

-The :load-flags option takes various flags which alter the way glyphs are loaded.
-The default is usually OK for rendering fonts to bitmap images.
-When extracting outlines from fonts, be sure to set the FT\_LOAD\_NO\_HINTING flag.

-The following load flags are available.
-They can be combined with the bit-wise OR operator (`|`).
-The symbols are exported by the module and so will be available once you do `use Font::FreeType`.

-  * *FT_LOAD_DEFAULT*

-    The same as doing nothing special.

-  * *FT_LOAD_CROP_BITMAP*

-    Remove extraneous black bits round the edges of bitmaps when loading embedded bitmaps.

-  * *FT_LOAD_FORCE_AUTOHINT*

-    Use FreeType's own automatic hinting algorithm rather than the normal TrueType one.
-Probably only useful for testing the FreeType library.

-  * *FT_LOAD_IGNORE_GLOBAL_ADVANCE_WIDTH*

-    Probably only useful for loading fonts with wrong metrics.

-  * *FT_LOAD_IGNORE_TRANSFORM*

-    Don't transform glyphs.
-This module doesn't yet have support for transformations.

-  * *FT_LOAD_LINEAR_DESIGN*

-    Don't scale the metrics.

-  * *FT_LOAD_NO_AUTOHINT*

-    Don't use the FreeType auto-hinting algorithm.
-Hinting with other algorithms (such as the TrueType one) will still be done if possible.
-Apparently some fonts look worse with the auto-hinter than without any hinting.

-    This option is only available with FreeType 2.1.3 or newer.

-  * *FT_LOAD_NO_BITMAP*

-    Don't load embedded bitmaps provided with scalable fonts.
-Bitmap fonts are still loaded normally.
-This probably doesn't make much difference in the current version of this module, as embedded bitmaps aren't deliberately used.

-  * *FT_LOAD_NO_HINTING*

-    Prevents the coordinates of the outline from being adjusted ('grid fitted') to the current size.
-Hinting should be turned on when rendering bitmap images of glyphs, and off when extracting the outline information if you don't know at what resolution it will be rendered.
-For example, when converting glyphs to PostScript or PDF, use this to turn the hinting off.

-  * *FT_LOAD_NO_SCALE*

-    Don't scale the font's outline or metrics to the right size.
-This will currently generate bad numbers.
-To be fixed in a later version.

-  * *FT_LOAD_PEDANTIC*

-    Raise errors when a font file is broken, rather than trying to work around it.

-  * *FT_LOAD_VERTICAL_LAYOUT*

-    Return metrics and glyphs suitable for vertical layout.
-This module doesn't yet provide any intentional support for vertical layout, so this probably won't be much use.

 ### ascender()

 The height above the baseline of the 'top' of the font's glyphs, scaled to the current size of the face.